Mupu/jai_odbc/README.md

 # Important Information
 * It is not adviced to push any allocator, that does not support free and resize.
 It is especially important when querying long (> 8000 bytes) `nvarchar(max)` strings.
 The reason beeing, that we have to convert from UTF-16 to UTF-8.

-# TODO
-## Missing Features
-* Transaction management
-* Multithreading?
-* Reconnecting?
-* Column name alias
-* Maybe more type conversions

-## Work
-* @fix :LongStringInput
-* :utf8Conversion
-* @incomplete POOL_ALLOCATOR_CUTOFF_SIZE.
-Give user option to change the buffer sizes? :UserOptions
-* @incomplete :SQL_NO_TOTAL
-* @investigate: does execute break when this function is called with context.allocator = temp?
-* parameter counting / checking
-* Improve NULL checking
-* More tests.
-For all integer types and long binary/strings.
-And conversions. :IntegerTests :LongStringInput

 # API
 * `connect:: (conn_str: string, location:= #caller_location) ->  (state: DB_Connection #must, success: bool)`<br>